IBM-Cloud/docs/services/BlockStorage/index.md

 {{site.data.keyword.blockstoragefull}} provides access to block level storage for transaction intensive workloads and runtimes in need of persistent storage.

-You can use IBM {{site.data.keyword.blockstorageshort}} for {{site.data.keyword.Bluemix_notm}} to create block storage devices that can be attached to virtual machines.
-The data in block storage devices persists beyond the lifecycle of your virtual machines.
+You can use IBM {{site.data.keyword.blockstorageshort}} for {{site.data.keyword.Bluemix_notm}} to create {{site.data.keyword.blockstorageshort}} volumes that can be attached to virtual machines.
+The data in block storage volumes persists beyond the lifecycle of your virtual machines.
 IBM {{site.data.keyword.blockstorageshort}} uses OpenStack Cinder to manage the volume lifecycle.

-Block storage volumes are created through an IBM {{site.data.keyword.blockstorageshort}} service instance.
+{{site.data.keyword.blockstorageshort}} volumes are created through an IBM {{site.data.keyword.blockstorageshort}} service instance.
 You can attach the volumes to a virtual machine under a particular device that you provide or the system can automatically select an available device name.
 The virtual machine performs its I/O operations directly with the specified device independent of the {{site.data.keyword.blockstorageshort}} service.

 You can also create block-level snapshots of volumes. {{site.data.keyword.blockstorageshort}} service does not allow the creation of snapshots while the volume is attached, so the resulting snapshots will be crash-consistent.